Fore Coffee: History

 The history of Fore Coffee is closely tied to Otten Coffee, a company specializing in selling coffee beans and machines, founded by Robin Boe in 2012, with its first store located in Robin's hometown, Medan.
-Otten Coffee was funded by {East Ventures, a venture capital firm established by Willson Cuaca.
+Otten Coffee was funded by East Ventures, a venture capital firm established by Willson Cuaca.
 In August 2018, they opened their second store on Jalan Senopati, Kebayoran Baru, South Jakarta.
 As part of business expansion, Robin and Willson launched a coffee shop venture through a business incubator on the second floor of Otten Coffee's office in Jakarta.
 In addition to the two of them, a key figure in the establishment of Fore Coffee was Vico Lomar, who currently serves as the company's CEO.
 The name "Fore" is derived from the abbreviation of "forest"; Fore Coffee's vision is for their business to grow like a tree that supports the surrounding environment.

+In February 2019, Fore Coffee raised US$8.5 million in a funding round from East Ventures, SMDV, Pavilion Capital, Agaeti Venture Capital, Insignia Ventures Partners, and undisclosed angel investors.

 In the following years, Fore Coffee continued to expand its business by opening hundreds of outlets across Indonesia.
 By the end of 2024, it was reported that they operated 217 outlets.
-They have also expanded internationally by opening a store at Bugis Junction, Singapore, on 9 November 2023.
+They have also expanded internationally by opening their first store overseas at Bugis Junction, Singapore, on 9 November 2023.